Oluwakemi-moyin/CAPSTONE_PROJECT_SALES/README.md

             order by sum(Quantity_sold) desc
             ```
      - Microsoft Power BI
-       - Through the use of DAX functions(calculated measure) for Average Revenue per Product and Conditional columns like Orderdate(Monthly)
+       - Through the use of DAX functions(calculated measure) for Average Revenue per Product and Calculated columns like Orderdate(Monthly)
        - Use of Charts, Cards, Tables
 5. And finally I used these insights to unlock business decisions and to make recommendations on next steps.